Meeting of April 6th

 - ANZAC Day remembrance activities were discussed, with members reporting what they did to commemorate the special day.

 - Suitable guest speakers for our ZOOM meetings will be researched by a few members.

 - Our next ZOOM meeting is Monday, May 4 & ZOOM Club Assembly on May 18.
 Our club changeover, scheduled for June 29, will likely take place via ZOOM (with a follow-up event in person once the COVID-19 restrictions have been lifted).

 JUST FOR LAUGHS

-Answer to last puzzler: The answer was a net.
+Answer to last puzzler: 36.

 NB: All face-to-face Rotary events have been cancelled until further notice because of the coronavirus pandemic.
 Board meetings will be held as previously scheduled but will be virtual meetings (conducted via Zoom).
 Regular meetings will be held via Zoom on a trial basis starting on 30 March.